JVB11/jvb11.github.io/_research/nonlinear_coupling.md

 Check out the [AESolver](https://github.com/JVB11/AESolver) computational framework that we developed for the purpose of simulating (resonant) non-linear mode three-mode coupling in rotating stars.
 A succinct description of this software suite is given on the [relevant software page](https://jvb11.github.io/software/AESolver/).

+The framework we developed currently only considers 1-dimensional ([MESA](https://docs.mesastar.org/en/stable/)) stellar structure models as input.
+Any improvements in the description of opacity in the stellar interior will affect linear excitation properties of oscillation modes, which also is translated in the non-linear coupling properties and transport of angular momentum.
+Multi-dimensional magneto-hydrodynamic (or hydrodynamic) simulations of the stellar interior could therefore be very beneficial in proving that our coupling results hold for more intricate stellar structures (and different opacity profiles).
+It is my goal to adapt the [AESolver](https://github.com/JVB11/AESolver) software suite to use such simulation input to validate (or disprove) our conclusions.

 <figure>
   <a href="{{ '/images/software/aesolver/AE_solver_logo.png' | prepend: base_path }}" class="image-popup">